maxmekiska/arguing_predictors/README.md

 The program is build to be easily extended.
 New consensus algorithms or individual predictors can be added.

+For more detailed information visit the mkdocs build documentation of this program [here]().
+This documentation was build with the mkdocs python library which can be found [here](https://www.mkdocs.org/).

 ```shell
 +---arguing_predictors
     +---c